suberjin/gl-basecamp-bash/README.md

 ```

 It will ask to enter expression.
 You can use expressions like: ```(12-5)*4-3-2*(5-2)```
-Calculator can work with float as well with integer.
+Calculator can work with float as well as with integer.

 ## TODO